benfred/py-spy/README.md

 ### When do you need to run as sudo?

-Py-spy works by reading memory from a different python process, and this might not be allowed for security reasons depending on your OS and system settings.
+py-spy works by reading memory from a different python process, and this might not be allowed for security reasons depending on your OS and system settings.
 In many cases, running as a root user (with sudo or similar) gets around these security restrictions.
 OSX always requires running as root, but on Linux it depends on how you are launching py-spy and the system security settings.